EPRX Logo

 2. Calculate Dosage:

-Consult the product label or your veterinarian for the correct fenbendazole dosage per pound of body weight.
+Consult the product label or your veterinarian for the correct dosage per pound of body weight.
 Dosage requirements may vary based on the target parasites and cattle type.

 3. Feed the Flake Meal:

 Mix the calculated amount of Safe-Guard Flake Meal evenly into the cattle’s daily ration.
-Ensure each animal receives the full, recommended dose during feeding.
+Ensure each animal receives the full recommended dose during feeding.

 4. Administer Full Dose: